Circle Of Control Worksheet

 Simple to use

-With an uncomplicated worksheet, patients won't be intimidated to fill up the template by themselves.
+With an uncomplicated worksheet, patients won't be intimidated by filling out the template themselves.
 Moreover, there's no right or wrong way to answer the sheet and guiding questions.
 Patients are encouraged to respond according to what they feel is right.

 Improves communication